marksunner/marksunner/README.md

 >
 > As the responses cascade toward a threshold that cannot be uncrossed, Elena confronts a possibility more unsettling than any danger: that the spheres aren't the test.
 Humanity's interpretation of them is.

+What do I (currently) think would be on the back of the book?:
 *Aporia is a novel about the vertigo-inducing distance between what we find and what we're capable of understanding — and the terrifying possibility that the prison we see is a door we haven't learned to open.*

 ---